navidJadid/openease_ci-cd_documentation/README.md

 Overall we will only give a short summary of the necessary here, but if you are more interested in CI/CD, then we recommend reading this extensive [series of articles by Atlassian](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) which we more or less indirectly cite here.

 1. **What are _CI_ and _CD_?**
-    _CI_ is an abbreviation for _Continuous Integration_ which is the practice to merge into master/production/development (or however your release branch is called).
+    _CI_ is an abbreviation for _Continuous Integration_ which is the practice to merge into the `master`-branch (or however your release branch is called) as often as possible.
 Upon merging, the pipeline will run (among other tasks) automated tests in augmented production environments (therefore TDD is necessary, we touch on that in [Chapter **TODO**]()).
 If tests fails, the developer now knows there are problems and that these should be resolved immediately, before other changes are merged into master.
-This is based on the premise, that master should whenever possible be in a state that is deployable.
+This is based on the premise, that master should whenever possible be in a state that is releasable.
     In the very simplest case there exists only a master branch which everyone is pushing to.
 This might work for small productions, but larger ones naturally require feature, patch, or version branches.
 These then regularly merge changes from master into themselves, to minimize merge conflicts when merging back into it.

     <sub>**Side note:** For branching and in general more in-depth explanations of these principles, please refer to mentioned [set of articles by Atlassian](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment).</sub>